Drink Driving Ban

 107 milligrams of alcohol per 100 millilitres of urine

-The punishment depends on the actual allegation.
-For being in charge of a vehicle, if in exceptional circumstances a driving ban is not imposed, the range of penalty points is between 3 and 11.
-However, a mandatory ban is the punishment for driving or attempting to drive.
+The penalty depends on the actual allegation.
+For being in charge of a vehicle, subject to the alcohol level and offence circumstances, the minimum penalty is 10 points.
+However, subject to to the alcohol level / circumstances, a mandatory ban of at least 12 months is imposed for driving or attempting to drive.

 The length of disqualification is dependent upon the exact circumstances and the alcohol reading.
-This would normally start from 12 months on readings of 55 ug breath / 124 mg of blood or 170 mg of urine.
+This would normally start from 12 months when the reading is at the lowest end of the scale and there are no aggravating factors.
 The normal disqualification for failing to supply a specimen, is a minimum of 18 months.

 If the Court takes the view that an offence is "so serious" that it can only be adequately punished by way of a prison sentence, then the Defendant can be sent to prison, even on the first offence.
 Clearly, "so serious" will depend upon the circumstances of the incident and the alcohol reading.
 Custodial sentences would normally be considered at readings of 116 ug breath / 265 mg of blood or 355 mg of urine.